Southport (Qld)

 Southport lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-However, these state projections do not provide age category splits; hence proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 based on 2022 data are applied for each age cohort where utilized.
-Moving forward, a significant population increase in the top quartile of Australian non-metropolitan areas is forecast, with the area expected to increase by 16,582 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 40.2% in total over the 17 years.
+AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and uses Queensland State Government's SA2 area projections for years post-2032, which were released in 2023 and based on 2021 data.
+However, these state projections lack age category splits; therefore, AreaSearch applies proportional growth weightings aligned with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort when utilizing them.
+Looking ahead, significant population increases are forecasted for Southport within the top quartile of Australian non-metropolitan areas, with an expected increase of 16,582 persons by 2041, reflecting a total gain of 39.9% over the 17-year period based on aggregated SA2-level projections.

 Frequently Asked Questions - Population